Man Utd manager Amorim can’t run away from results’

 - list 4 of 4Should Israel be banned from international competitions?

-With United already out of the League Cup and having failed to qualify for Europe following last season’s 15th-place finish, the pressure is on Amorim to deliver in the league where they are already eight points adrift of leaders Liverpool.
+With United already out of the League Cup and having failed to qualify for Europe following last season’s 15th-place finish, the pressure is on Amorim to deliver in the league, where they are already eight points adrift of leaders Liverpool.

 “You cannot run away from the results and then your baggage from last season.
 But last season for me doesn’t matter.
-We’ve had six games this season and we’ve lost three.
+We’ve had six games this season, and we’ve lost three.
 We have to look to the games that we lost,” Amorim told reporters on Friday.

 “I am not saying this team would play better in another system or not, that is not my point.
 My point is that if I look back at the games we lost, the most important thing when I watch the game is not that we lost because of the system.

 “That is my opinion.
-People have different opinions, that s OK.”
+People have different opinions, that’s OK.”

-While United’s squad are still coming to terms with Amorim’s philosophy, the manager admitted his side’s performance at Brentford was ‘disjointed’ but argued that inconsistency rather than tactics was the root problem.
+While United’s squad are still coming to terms with Amorim’s philosophy, the manager admitted his side’s performance at Brentford was “disjointed” but argued that inconsistency rather than tactics was the root problem.

 “You cannot say one thing that doesn’t work when it works on one weekend and on the other weekend it doesn’t work.
 When something doesn’t work, it doesn’t work every day,” he added.